How to Help : Partner With Us

 To learn more about food drives, email firstname.lastname@example.org.

-Our annual Turkey Drive is a favorite amongst our corporate partners.
+Our annual Holiday Meal Drive is a favorite amongst our corporate partners.
 Beginning in October, many of our corporate partners sign up for a unique webpage that allows them to raise money online for Thanksgiving turkeys and fixings for those in need.
 Participants can set a fundraising goal and see a visual display of funds collected as well as a donor "roll call" on their webpage.
-Funds raised directly support the purchase of 12-14 pound turkeys at the cost of $16 each.
-Participating in the Turkey Drive is an easy and exciting way for organizations to collaborate and compete in a meaningful community event and is also a great way to publicize your company's good work to the community.
+Funds raised directly support the purchase of holiday meals.
+Participating in the Holiday Meal Drive is an easy and exciting way for organizations to collaborate and compete in a meaningful community event and is also a great way to publicize your company's good work to the community.